Gremlin is a simple, safe and secure service for performing Chaos Engineering experiments through a SaaS-based platform.

-Now that we have the Gremlin Team ID and Secret Key, we can finish configuring the client.
+Now that we have the Gremlin Team ID and Secret Key, we can finish configuring the agent.
 Go back to your SSH session on the CentOS 8 host and run this command:

 Input your Team ID and Secret Key when you’re prompted for them.

 The setup is now complete and you’re ready to begin running Chaos Engineering experiments!

 On your CentOS 8 host, run the “top” command.
 This is how we’ll view the CPU usage for this experiment.

 In the Gremlin web UI, click the Attacks link in the left navigation bar, and then click the New Attack button.

 There are several ways to target which hosts or containers you want to attack.
 The default is Hosts, and we’ll use that.
 Click the Exact button and select your CentOS 8 host.

 Scroll down and click Choose a Gremlin.
 Select Resource and then CPU.